 Because the majority of people using it do not have any negative reactions while acclimating (this is HUGE)!
 Jan really focuses on how her Retinol is made.
 For retinol to be effective it needs to be manufactured in a pitch-black room that is then lit with a specific yellow light.
 Any other light in the manufacturing process breaks down the Retinol and makes it substantially less effective.
 This is an expensive and very important step that many other retinoid manufacturers on the market likely don’t do.
 Also, packaging matters- it can’t let oxygen or light in otherwise it degrades the retinol.

-Jan’s retinol formulation also includes peptides that can assist in making skin look younger, smoother and healthier.
+Jan’s retinol formulation also includes peptides that can assist in making skin look younger, smoother, and healthier.
 They also have many other protective and soothing ingredients that help reduce inflammation and potential irritation associated with retinoid usage.

 Age Intervention Retinol Plus-

 This is the one I’ve been testing over the past few months- it is a lotion consistency more than a serum and it absorbs nicely.
-I apply it at night and follow with my moisturizer.
+I apply it at night and follow it with my moisturizer.

-Age Intervention Retinol Plus MD (sold at doctor’s offices) – This has a higher percentage of retinol but all the other ingredients are the same as in the Age Intervention Retinol Plus. retinol tested in jan where the majority of the participants zero side effects!
+Age Intervention Retinol Plus MD (sold at doctor’s offices) – This has a higher percentage of retinol but all the other ingredients are the same as in the Age Intervention Retinol Plus.

 Marini Luminate Face Lotion

 This is amazing for pigmentation and works on melasma!
 Luminate lightens the appearance of your pigmentation in as little as one week by addressing a number of factors that determine how pigment is “thrown off” into the skin.
 Retinol is the most potent thing you can use for addressing factors that cause the appearance of discoloration over time.
-A lot of what happening with discoloration has to do with sun exposure and damage that was programmed into your skin years ago.
+A lot of what happens with discoloration has to do with sun exposure and damage that was programmed into your skin years ago.
 Here is my blog post all about it!